JOIN A SECRET ITALY

 Traditional Italian Dessert - Zabajone

-recipe really works out a lot better if you use authentic ingredients in preparing it.
+recipe really tastes better if you use authentic ingredients when preparing it.

 Zabajone Ingredients: